DorukEskicorapci/student_performance_analytics/README.md

 ## Overview

-This project analyzes a student performance dataset to study the relationship between internet access and final exam performance.
-It also builds machine learning models to predict `final_exam_score` using student academic, behavioral, and demographic features.
+This project studies whether internet access is associated with student final exam performance.
+It also compares three regression models for predicting final_exam_score from student academic, behavioral, and demographic features.

-The project is designed to avoid data leakage.
-Columns such as `overall_score` and `grade` are removed before model training because they are likely calculated from student score variables.
+The project uses a leakage prevention step before model training.
+The columns overall_score and grade are removed because they are likely calculated from student score information and may indirectly reveal the target variable.

+## Research Questions

+1. Are students with internet access associated with higher final exam scores?
+2. Can final exam scores be predicted from the available student features?
+3. Does increasing model complexity improve prediction performance?

 ## Dataset